 For those outside the United States, call your local emergency number.

 Contact Military OneSource

 Information and support for service members and their families.
 About the Call Center.

 Managing Stress – The Essentials

 Stress isn’t all bad.
 It can motivate you to change behavior and develop coping skills, especially in military life.
 However, constant and severe stress often causes health issues and performance problems.
 Military OneSource provides tips for recognizing and managing the symptoms of stress.
 While Military OneSource does not provide health care services, it does offer non-medical counseling and information about available resources, such as health and wellness coaching.
 If you or someone you know is in crisis, contact the Military Crisis Line at 988, then press 1, or access online chat by texting 838255.

 Try to be aware of what is happening in the present and focus your attention on what you are doing in any given moment.
 When your thoughts turn to the past and the future, try to bring them back to the here and now.

 There’s a difference between feeling angry and expressing anger.
-You can’t always control when you’re going to feel angry, but you can control how you handle it.
-People who have a problem with anger usually don’t know how to deal with it in appropriate and constructive ways.
+You can’t always control when you’re going to feel angry, but you can control how you respond to it.
+Many people who experience anger usually don’t know how to confront it in appropriate and constructive ways.
 Read our tips for finding healthy ways to express anger.